Jhevish/Sizing-of-on-grid-renewable-energy-system-in-Mauritius/README.md

+#This is one of my favourite project which i did when I was in my last year of my BEng (Hons) Electrical and Electronic Engineering

 # Overview
 A specific location is picked, one that is located at L'aventure in the Flacq district and has coordinates of -20.153786° and 057.678401°.
 In order to determine a system, the load variations and energy consumption are quoted from the proper sources and extrapolated to forecast future demand.
 A site assessment will provide information on environmental conditions such as temperature, solar energy, wind speed, and other factors.
 Through that , the selected system has been modelled and simulated using the NREL System Advisor Model (SAM).
 To determine the most feasible solution, the findings are analyzed, and performance and financial assessment are examined.